 NEODAAS staff are able to offer advice on a wide range of topics related to Earth Observation, from choosing the best sensors and algorithms for your area of interest and assistance interpreting data to practical advice on data processing, including optimising algorithms to run on large datasets.
 We also provide training to users by hosting and participating in training courses.

 Additionally, NEODAAS staff often participate in outreach activities to help train the next generation of EO scientists.

-To facilitate application of Deep Learning to Earth Observation data, NEODAAS is in the process of setting up a large Graphical Processing Unit (GPU) cluster comprising five NVIDIA DGX-1 MaxQ nodes connected to 0.5 PB of dedicated storage.
+To facilitate application of Deep Learning to Earth Observation data, NEODAAS have a large Graphical Processing Unit (GPU) cluster comprising of five NVIDIA DGX-1 MaxQ nodes connected to 0.5 PB of dedicated storage.
 NEODAAS are able to offer compute time development assistance with applying the latest Deep Learning techniques to EO data.